emilrose/COMP520project/README.md

 # CS520 Group Project

-This is a compiler for a subset of Go, targeting C.
+This is a compiler for a subset of Go, targeting C. The project was built using [http://www.sablecc.org/](SableCC), a Java parser generator created by Etienne Gagnon.

 This project was done in collaboration with Zoe Guan and Samuel Laferriere for the McGill course COMP520 - Compiler Design.